-Reporting requirements for RFCs are given legal effect through Reporting Standards under the Financial Sector (Collection of Data) Act 2001.
-Entities with assets less than $50 million are not required to report.
+Reporting requirements for RFCs are given legal effect through Reporting Standards under the Act.

 Section 7 of the Act outlines the characteristics of corporations subject to the Act.

 In general, the Act applies to any corporation which engages in the provision of finance in the course of carrying on business in Australia.

 Corporations which are not registerable corporations for the purposes of the Act include corporations: